hi-SOHAM-here/e-Commerce-webpage/README.md

-[UNDER CONSTRUCTION] This is an e-commerce website that I am trying to build as a project.
+This is an e-commerce website that I am trying to build as a project.